oss-tools/laravel-libretranslate/README.md

 ## What is LibreTranslate?

-[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is a free and open source translation library
+[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is a free and open source translation library.

 ## Installation